-The best way to verify a self-employed applicant’s income is to use our instant income verification to produce a verified income report.
+The best way to verify a self-employed applicant’s income is to use our automated income verification to produce a verified income report.
 Our income verification pulls the applicant’s bank statements and finds all income-related deposits made into their bank account.
 From there, we calculate the applicant’s monthly and annual net income over the past year and present this information in an easy-to-read income report.

 Many times, self-employed income comes in at irregular intervals, which makes it hard to manually calculate an applicant’s

 monthly income.
 Our income report handles this by grouping all irregular income into a

 As a landlord, our income verification service is free for you to use.
 In order to start screening for your applicant’s income, sign up here as a landlord.

 Personal bank statements allow you to view your applicant’s net income but requires you to do some time-consuming calculations yourself.
 Using bank statements also allows you to assess the applicant’s balances – do they have a healthy amount of savings or are their balances always close to $0 and are barely scraping by?